8678line/farmland-optimization/README.md

 # "Farmland Optimization" repository

+This project contains two tasks, both implemented in python using reinforcement learning and/or other machine learning technniques.

+1. Crop allocation: the agent's goal is to spatially distribute a set of crops to achieve the maximum award, where each crop placement returns reward dependant on the location is it planted in.

+2. Nutrient control: the agent's goal is to minimize the average daily nutrient and water spending throughout a growing season.

+Below are the python files involved in this project:

 game.py contains an initial pygame implementation of a farmland environment with a functional user interface

-crop_game.py contains the crop allocation task environment
+crop_game.py contains the crop allocation task environment.

-nutrient_game.py contains the nutrient control task environment
+nutrient_game.py contains the nutrient control task environment.

 simulations.py runs multiple simulations on both environments: this is the user testing file